Bleep techno

 Bleep techno (or simply bleep) is a regional subgenre of techno which developed in the late 1980s in Northern England, particularly Yorkshire.
-Named after its minimalistic synthesizer sounds, bleep techno combined influences from American techno and house, with electro elements and heavy sub-bass inspired by reggae sound system culture.
+Named after its minimalistic synthesizer sounds, bleep techno combined influence from American techno and house with electro elements and heavy sub-bass inspired by reggae sound system culture.
 The style was commercially successful between 1989 and 1991, and became associated with artists on the Sheffield label Warp Records.
 It has been characterized as the first unique British style of electronic dance music.

 Style

 Bleep techno is a sparse, cold subgenre of techno primarily defined by minimalistic electro-style synthesizer tones (the eponymous "bleeps") and heavy sub-bass inspired by dub and reggae sound systems.
 The genre's short, melodic synthesizer tones have resemblance to futuristic science fiction noises or pocket calculator sounds.
 In addition to aspects of Detroit techno and Chicago house, the style also commonly featured hip hop elements and breakbeat-inspired drum machine patterns, combining acid house's hypnotic pull with "skippy syncopation" that presaged jungle.
 Tracks often featured clean, precise beats and deep Roland TR-808 bass.
 Roland TR-909 drum machines with syncopation are frequently used.